muuvmuuv/muuvmuuv/packages/visits/README.md

 For storing the data I use [SimpleAnalytics](https://simpleanalytics.com/).
 No cookies required and DSGVO ready.

-> Figma SVG file can be found here: TODO
+> Figma SVG file can be found here: https://www.figma.com/file/h8US2k7HOOBNmIAxxXA54T/SVG-Visits?node-id=6%3A3

 ## Themes